Jimmy-Ab/directus_test_app/README.md

 # Directus Test App

 This is a test application built with [Directus](https://directus.io/), a powerful, open-source data platform that connects your database to various frontends and applications seamlessly.
-The project serves as a demonstration or sandbox for experimenting with Directus features.
+The project serves as a demonstration for experimenting with Directus features.

 # Features
 - API-first CMS for managing structured content.